ampl/amplpy/docs/source/quick-start.rst

     ampl = AMPL()

     """
-        # If the AMPL installation directory is not in the system search path:
+    # If you are not using amplpy.modules, and the AMPL installation directory
+    # is not in the system search path, add it as follows:
     from amplpy import add_to_path
     add_to_path(r"full path to the AMPL installation directory")

-        # Alternatively, load modules if you are using amplpy.modules:
-        from amplpy import modules
-        modules.load()
     """

     # Load the model (alternatively, you can use ampl.eval("""...""") to define the model)